ciderapp/Cider-2/changelogs/PTB.md

+# 2.5.3-PTB54
+- Marketplace descriptions now use markdown
+- Fix adaptive play-menu button accents and implement functionality for RichAlbumGridItem (#502)
+- Refactor DiscordIntegration to clear presence on pause or completion

 # 2.5.3-PTB46
 - Fixed an issue where drag and drop would not work properly if an item was dragged while it was playing
 - flatten settings when searching, individual settings lines will now be shown instead of their entire section